 A field day is hosted each August to view the in-field research and a Yield Results Crops Day is held in January to review data.
 The Field Day is now held on the second Wednesday of August, one week earlier than in previous years, to avoid conflict with another agricultural event.

-The 2019 Center for Excellence Field Day will be held on Wednesday, August 14th.
-Over 350 people attend this event every year, and it has become the largest agricultural event in southeast Michigan.
+The 2019 Center for Excellence Field Day was held on Wednesday, August 14th.
+Approximately 350 people have attended this event in past years, and it has become the largest agricultural event in southeast Michigan.

-The morning Field Day line-up at Bakerlads Farm in Clayton, Michigan included sessions such as trailer tours, hosting a variety of new conservation technology stops, woodlot management, and wildlife habitat stops.
+The morning Field Day line-up at Bakerlads Farm in Clayton, Michigan included concurring sessions and trailer tours hosting a variety of new conservation technology stops.

-The afternoon portion of the Field Day moves to Raymond and Stutzman Farms in Morenci, Michigan where, following lunch and noontime speakers, sessions are held, such as last year's planter clinic, a Nitrogen Management with BioSolids session, and a trade show of equipment.
+The afternoon portion of the Field Day moved to Raymond and Stutzman Farms in Morenci, Michigan where, following lunch and a guest noontime speaker, additional sessions were held, including equipment demonstrations.

 The Field Day was also an approved MAEAP Phase I meeting, and RUP and CCA credits were awarded.